Order: Passeriformes Family: Regulidae Status: Breeding in Madeira

 Very small, roundish bird.

-An endemic species of Madeira is easily identified by its orange crown stripe.
+This endemic species of Madeira is easily identified by its orange crown stripe.
 It has a dark face with a white supercilium stripe that does not extend beyond the eye and a white contour line below the eye.
 It has grey-yellow upper parts with a white patch on the wings and whitish underparts.

 This is a bird that never stands still, always jumping or flying from one branch to another in the tree's canopy or bush foliage.

 What mainly distinguishes the Madeira species Regulus madeirensis from its European congenerous Regulus ignicapillus is the shorter white supercilium, longer bill and darker wings.
+The call is also slightly different.

 Wingspan: 13 - 16 cm (Hume, 2002)